 The Internet has become an integral part of our lives.
 Even if you are on vacation for a few days, you would like to check your emails, check the news, call your friend and family via Skype or Messenger, and of course, update your social media accounts.

-Unlike other Southeast Asian countries, internet in Koh Samui, like other parts of Thailand, is very fast.
+Unlike other Southeast Asian countries, the internet in Koh Samui, like other parts of Thailand, is high-speed.
 Plus, there are a lot of ways on how you can connect to the internet:

 - Commercial Access Point or from Internet cafes, hotels, and other establishments